Speaker: Larry Heaslip (MMS PhD 8T1)

 Location: Myhal Centre, 55 St George St, Room 380

-Short Bio: Lawrence J. Heaslip received his Ph.D. in metallurgy and materials science from the University of Toronto in 1981, where he was part of the Ferrous Metallurgy Research Group headed by Prof. Alex McLean.
-Subsequently, as an assistant professor, Heaslip taught metallurgical process engineering at his alma mater and also lectured at the University of Michigan for many years at its Center for Professional Development Short Course in Continuous Casting.
+Short Bio: Lawrence Heaslip received his PhD in Metallurgy and Materials Science from the University of Toronto in 1981.
+Early in his career, Dr. Heaslip taught metallurgical process engineering at his alma mater and lectured on the continuous casting of steel from 1980 until 2000 at the University of Michigan Center for Professional Development.